con-jo-ry/NaSa/readme.md

 We have been preparing this translation in the hope of making it available on the [Lotsawa House](https://www.lotsawahouse.org/) website.
 Our work is still very much in draft form; but even after its completion/publication, we intend maintain this repository (1) for the sake of version control (i.e., tracking changes); (2) to store collations, transcriptions, and analysis of relevant textual materials; and (3) to have a stable and publicly accessible location to share information and receive feedback.

-We are aware of at least six previously published English translation of the complete *Nāmasaṅgīti*, as well as one partial translation.
+We are aware of at least six previously published complete translation of the *Nāmasaṅgīti* into English, as well as one partial translation.
 These translations are already fine achievements in their own right; nevertheless, we hope our present effort can be seen as offering two modest but unique features:

 * Our translation has been composed in blank verse.
 This, we hope, should facilitate its recitation aloud, and provide some pleasure to those who enjoy metrical English verse.